 Due Dates to Enroll after a Qualifying Life Event

-Consumers have 60 days from the date on which the qualifying life event happens to enroll in a Covered California health insurance plan or change their existing Covered California plan.
-For example, if a consumer has a child on June 1, they have until July 31 to notify Covered California, complete an application for their new child, choose a health plan and pay for it.
-If they do not get health coverage for their child, they may have to pay a tax penalty.
-If 60 days pass and consumers do not sign up for health coverage, they will have to wait until the next open-enrollment period unless they experience another qualifying life event.
+Consumers have 60 days from the loss of coverage to enroll into a Covered California health insurance plan or to change their existing Covered California plan.
+For example, if an individual loses coverage from an employer, they will have 60 days from the termination date to secure other coverage either through Covered Ca or direct with the carrier.
+If 60 days pass and consumers do not sign up for health coverage, they will have to wait until the next open-enrollment period.

 If you have any questions on polices or have additional questions before get a free quote, please contact our offices today.